TonyVallad/MSZP/readme.md

 - Created a 'Progress_bar' SUB and replaced existing ones.
   + added a new one for the explorer so we can clearly see where it's at.
   + added one showing the total progress of a video creation. (nb images)
-- Made it so pressing 'Esc' while in targetting mode exits targetting mode.
+- Made it so pressing 'Esc' or 'Backspace' while in targetting mode exits targetting mode.
 - Enable fine tuning for visor. (use 'PageUp' and 'PageDown' to adjust visor step distance)
     - 20 px (default)
     - 10 px